enthusi/feline/docs/usage/about.rst

 This histogram from the `MEGAFLOW XII paper (Fig. 15) <https://ui.adsabs.harvard.edu/abs/2024arXiv241107014B>`_ reflects the typical usecase of FELINE.
-It shows that there is a significant popultion of galaxies detected solely on their emission line with FELINE (no continuum).
+It shows that there is a significant population of galaxies detected solely based on their emission line with FELINE (no continuum).

 For further Information see the `JOSS Paper <https://joss.theoj.org/papers/a575acd1ffab0604de7e26eb83fd9bdc>`_.